EnZ73430O/FDYHkMacmY/N315/OxMy/6u4h/ZE3B/google-cloud-natural-language_j8gI_1743973281.md.md

 * Any contributors should be doing so for the joy of creating and sharing and advancing knowledge.
 Treat each other with the respect this deserves.
 * The main language is English.
 * The community will tolerate everything but intolerance.
 It should be assumed everyone is trying to be tolerant until they repeatedly prove otherwise.
-* Don't break any laws or copyrights during contributions, credit sources where it is due.